 These plants grow well without fertilizer but may benefit from the extra nutrients.

-Dilute a liquid fertilizer with water and feed when watering during the warmer months.
+Dilute a liquid plant fertilizer with water and feed when watering during the warmer months.

-As with most succulents, echeveria requires soil with fast drainage.
+As with most succulents, echeveria requires a well-draining soil and a pot with a drainage hole.
 This keeps the moisture from causing root rot.